firateski/SudokuGameWindowsForms/README.md

 # SudoGameWindowsForms
 Sudoku Game, Sudoku Solver, Sudoku Generator

-SudokuGameWindowsForms uses the library I've created.
+This project uses the library I've created and you can found here: https://github.com/firateski/SudokuLibrary-CSharp

 ## Features